-- "Provide students with an accredited Civil Engineering education of high quality standards. - Generate graduate possessing excellent knowledge and strong competent skills and uphold professional attitudes necessary in fulfilling his responsibilities towards Almighty and society and meet the industry's expectations. - Conduct high quality applied civil engineering research using the best modern technology. - Provide innovative solution for Civil Engineering problems that contribute to the sustainable development. - Build knowledge society nationally and internationally."
+- Provide students with an accredited civil engineering education of high quality standards - Generate graduate possessing excellent knowledge and strong competent skills and uphold professional attitudes necessary in fulfilling his responsibilities towards Almighty and society and meet the industry's expectations. - Conduct high quality applied civil engineering research using the best modern technology. - Provide innovative solution for Civil Engineering problems that contribute to the sustainable development. - Build knowledge society nationally and internationally.

-The figure 1(a) below shows the organizational chart for College of Engineering and figure 1(b) shows the oorganization Flow chart for Civil Engineering department.
+The figure 1 below shows the organizational chart for College of Engineering.

-Figure 1(a): Flow chart for College of Engineering
+Figure 1: Flow chart for College of Engineering